-Coming soon: Source code and instructions on how to build your own.
-Info and notes on the hardware and Pi setup here.
+At some point we will release source code and instructions on how to build your own.
+For the moment there are some technical info and notes on the hardware and Pi setup here.

 How it works: Every sound in a population of initially random patches is sent and auditioned via sysex midi messages, sampled and checked for similarity using MFCC analysis.
 The best patches are chosen to form the next generation using the sysex patch data as genetic material, converging (most of the time) on similar sounds.
 Unlike a neural network or machine learning algorithms, the artificial evolution does not need to model the underlying parameter space - i.e. how the synth internally functions to create sound.
 Midimutant can therefore be used on any synthesiser with a documented sysex dump format.